Discipline vs Punishment

 Jesus Didn’t Have Kids

 Jesus didn’t have any kids but he had disciples.
 The words “disciple” and “discipline” come from the same root.
 The goal of parenting is to disciple your kids in what it means to live life.
 This training comes in several ways: modeling, instructing, talking, practicing, and even correcting.
-The problem is that many parents lose their positive sense of parenting when it comes to correcting their kids.
+The problem is that many parents lose their positive sense of parenting when it comes to correcting their kids, not realizing that correction is a gift.

 The reality is that correction is one of the ways that kids learn.
 So parents need to have an attitude toward correction that keeps discipling in mind.
 The child who teases relentlessly, or whines for a snack, or bickers with his brother all have one thing in common: a need to change patterns of behavior and a need to change the heart.
 Some parents only use condemnation or anger to motivate their children.
 This attitude says, “If I just point out the problem enough times, he’ll eventually change.”
 Or, “If I give him enough consequences, then the punishment will make him want to change.”

 Unfortunately, the negative approach that punishment often takes is counterproductive, weighs heavily on the relationship, and often hinders forward progress.
 What these kids really need is firm correction with a positive focus.
+Keep discipline positive by affirming approximately right behavior.
 That means focusing on what your children should do to replace the negative behavior.
 It takes more work to discipline instead of punish but the rewards are worth it.
-Children grow and develop new patterns of healthy relationships.
+Children grow when you balance firmness with relationship and develop new patterns of healthy relationships.

 You may be saying, “Yes, I know discipline is supposed to be positive but how can I be positive when my kids are doing the wrong thing?”
 One way is to state rules and requests in positive terms.
 Instead of saying, “Don’t shout,” you might say, “We talk quietly in the store.”
 Instead of “Stop being rough with the dog,” you might say, “Be gentle.”
 Instead of complaining about the clothes all over your four-year-old daughter’s room, you could say, “You need to put your clothes in the hamper when you take them off.”